hirememorey/yesand-music/ROADMAP.md

 # Roadmap: Semantic MIDI Editing for Ardour

-This document outlines the implementation roadmap for transforming Music Cursor from a chat-driven MIDI control system into a sophisticated semantic MIDI editing platform.
+This document outlines the implementation roadmap for transforming YesAnd Music from a chat-driven MIDI control system into a sophisticated semantic MIDI editing platform.

 ## Vision